-All applicants for admission to graduate study are required to take the Graduate Record Examinations (GRE).
+The Graduate Record Examination (GRE) is optional.
+You may submit your GRE scores if you wish, but this is not a requirement.
 Applicants from non-English-speaking countries also must submit results of the Test of English as a Foreign Language (TOEFL) unless they have a degree from a university in the US.
 Students should take these tests early enough to enable them to submit official reports of scores with their applications.
 Decisions on admission of applicants may be withheld until test scores are provided.
-In considering applicants for fellowship awards, we give GRE scores heavy emphasis.

 How to Apply

 Instructions on how to apply can be found at the UNC Graduate School’s website.
 Applications for admission should be submitted through UNC’s Online Application.
 It is not necessary to send any material directly to the department.

 The deadline for applying to the Ph.D. program for Political Science is December 13, 2023 Please note that students are admitted only for the fall.

 Most students in the Department of Political Science are supported by fellowships and assistantships provided by the Graduate School at UNC.
 These awards require service duties that range from ten to fifteen hours per week during the nine-month academic year.
 Such duties may be teaching in an elementary course, conducting recitation sections, or assisting a faculty member in research/teaching.
 After the first year, graduate students must demonstrate the ability to teach in English in order to be eligible for further financial support.